Integrative Psychiatry

 Root causes in the BODY include gut health, brain health, hormones, genetics, infections, chronic inflammation, and toxins such as metals or mold.

 An integrative approach does not overlook what is happening in the body.
-Therefore, special lab tests aid in the diagnosis of the potential physical cause of your illness.
+Therefore, special lab tests can aid in the diagnosis of the potential physical cause of your illness.

 Organic acids tests provide a metabolic snapshot of your overall health, looking at chemical compounds excreted in the urine.